Dinu Brătianu: Post–1945

 After the August 23, 1944 Royal Coup, he was Minister without portfolio in two successive cabinets of Constantin Sănătescu.
-As leader of the PNL, he was unable to slow down the accession of Romanian Communist Party to power, as the appeal of the party had suffered major blows due to Brătianu's sympathy towards Antonescu.
+As leader of the PNL, he was unable to slow down the accession of Romanian Communist Party to power, as the appeal of his party had suffered major blows due to Brătianu's sympathy towards Antonescu.

 He sought to oppose the communists by protesting to the American and British diplomats from Bucharest.
 Cortlandt Van Rensselaer Schuyler, the American general, portrayed the man who was supposed to fight communists: "Generally, Mr. Brătianu has disappointed me as a political leader", Schuyler wrote in 1945.
 "He is almost 80 and seems to be wasting his energy.
 Although he is very unhappy about the actual state of things, he has not offered a constructive programme for recovery, aside from a general opposition to what he calls the exorbitant and unjust demands set by Russia".

 He refused to be part of the communist cabinet formed by Petru Groza on March 6, 1945.
-Arrested and imprisoned without trial, he died in 1950, probably in Sighet prison.
+The Siguranța (the secret police service, which by that time had been taken over by the communists) had him under close surveillance.
+Kept under house arrest by the authorities, Brătianu was arrested in 1950 and imprisoned without trial.
+On May 5, 1950 he was sent to the notorious Sighet Prison, where he died a few months later, on August 20, in cell number 12.
+He was buried in an unmarked grave in the nearby Pauper's Cemetery, Sighetu Marmației.
+In the fall of 1971, his remains were reburied in a niche in the inner wall of the church in his birthplace, Florica.

+Private life and legacy

+On August 26, 1907, he married Alexandrina (Adina) Costinescu (1886–1975), the daughter of Emil Costinescu, an important National Liberal Party politician.
+In 1909, Brătianu had his residence built at 16, Calea Dorobanților, near Piața Romană in Bucharest; the architect was Petre Antonescu.
+During World War I, when Brătianu took refuge in Iași with his family, the mansion was pillaged by the Central Powers troops that had occupied Bucharest in December 1916.

+A high school in Ștefănești, Argeș bears his name.